chain4energy/c4e-chain/x/cfeminter/README.md

 * 3rd 4 years mints 2.5 millions yearly
 and so on

-2. Linaer minting of 100 millions of token during period of 10 years, next no emission
+2. Linear minting of 100 millions of token during period of 10 years, next no emission

 Minter configration: